 - Support for transfer students (understanding your transfer credits and determining your progress towards graduation)

 Peer tutoring at Ave Maria is offered by students who excel in particular subjects and receive faculty approval to tutor.
 Tutors are usually juniors, seniors, or graduate students, and they are trained by our staff.
 Each tutor is scheduled for several hours a week.
-No appointment is needed; tutoring is free.
-Tutoring occurs at the learning center known as “the Hub,” located on the second floor of the Student Union building.
-Tutoring schedules for various subjects are available in the Hub.
-Tutors are paid by the university and approach their work in a serious but friendly manner.
-Tutoring is available sixty (60) hours a week, every day except Saturday.
+No appointment is needed, and tutoring is free.
+Tutoring occurs on the first floor of Canizaro Library, and schedules can be found below.
+These schedules change periodically, so check back often.
+Please also refer to the Daily Updates posting for temporary changes to the tutoring schedule.

 Forms for Registration